erincatto/box2c/docs/dynamics.md

 ## Contacts
-Contacts are objects created by Box2D to manage collision between two fixtures.
-If the fixture has children, such as a chain shape, then a contact exists for each relevant child.
-There are different kinds of contacts, derived from b2Contact, for managing contact between different kinds of fixtures.
+Contacts are objects created by Box2D to manage collision between two shapes.
+If the shape has children, such as a chain shape, then a contact exists for each relevant child.
+There are different kinds of contacts, derived from b2Contact, for managing contact between different kinds of shapes.
 For example there is a contact class for managing polygon-polygon collision and another contact class for managing circle-circle collision.